qhv1/CS1632_Fall2020/deliverables/3/README.md

    on the D3 website as originally intended.
 All of your tests should pass.

 1. **D3Test on https://cs1632-buggier.appspot.com/**: This tests your
-   D3Test.java on a buggier version of the D3 website.
+   D3Test.java on an even buggier version of the D3 website.
+To do this, all your URLs are changed to the buggier website.
 Now all tests should fail.

 If you get deductions, both websites are available to you, so try them out yourself.